United States Disciplinary Barracks: Capital punishment

-The USDB houses the U.S. military’s death row inmates who have been convicted of one or more capital offenses under the UCMJ and sentenced to death by a court-martial.
+The USDB houses the U.S. military's death row inmates who have been convicted of one or more capital offenses under the UCMJ and sentenced to death by a court-martial.
+By regulation, the Commandant of the USDB serves as the Army's executioner responsible for the execution of inmates condemned to death.
 All four death row inmates currently awaiting execution are former U.S. military personnel convicted of murder; however, enemy combatants who are currently being tried before a military commission at Guantanamo Bay would be transferred to USDB for execution if they are convicted and sentenced to death.

 Since 1945, there have been 21 executions at the USDB, including 14 German prisoners of war executed in 1945 for murder.
 The last execution by the U.S. military was the hanging of Army PFC John A. Bennett, on 13 April 1961, for the rape and attempted murder of an 11-year-old girl.
 Bennett's execution took place four years after it was approved by President Dwight D. Eisenhower and then his successor President John F. Kennedy.
 Bennett applied to Kennedy for a stay of execution after an appeal to him from the Austrian victim and her parents for Bennett.
 This was promptly denied by the White House.

 All executions at the USDB thus far have been by hanging, but lethal injection has been specified as the military's current mode of execution.
 As of 11 July 2018, there are four inmates on death row at the USDB, the most recent addition being Nidal Hasan.

 The execution of Army private Ronald A. Gray, who has been on military death row since 1988, was approved by President George W. Bush on 28 July 2008.
-Gray who was convicted of the kidnapping, rape, and murder of four women including an army soldier and 3 civilians and the attempted murder of another soldier, whose bodies were found on and around his post at Fort Bragg.
+Gray who was convicted of the kidnapping, rape, and murder of four women including an army soldier and three civilians and the attempted murder of another soldier, whose bodies were found on and around his post at Fort Bragg.
 On 26 November 2008, a federal judge granted Gray a stay of execution to allow time for further appeals.

-All 21 executions in the history of the USDB took place at the old facility.
 The old facility had a lethal injection chamber next to the men's death row.
 The chamber was called the "special processing unit".
 New York Daily News described the facility as "virtually identical to the" execution chamber at U.S. Penitentiary Terre Haute.
 When the new facility was constructed, though the federal death penalty moratorium had been in effect since 1972 meaning the sentence had not been carried out, there were still individuals sentenced and convictions being handed out that carried a possibility for the punishment.

+Within the prison, death row is located in an isolated corridor away from other inmates.
 The new facility does not have a death chamber; pursuant to the reinstatement of capital punishment at the federal level, all federal executions take place at United States Penitentiary Terre Haute.

-Within the prison, death row is located in an isolated corridor away from other inmates.
-There are currently four men assigned to this area of the prison and four others formerly assigned, who were granted clemency by the President of the United States residing in general population.